gvwilson/sensibleadventures/iffy/iffy.md

 Uncle Jack snorted.
-He had been dozing when Iffy and Wales reached the *Guinevere*, and from his squint and the smell of his breath Iffy guessed that she'd find at least one empty bottle in the hold if she bothered to look for it.
+He had been dozing when Iffy and Wales reached the *Guinevere*, and from his squint and the smell of his breath Iffy guessed that she'd find at least one empty bottle in the recycling if she bothered to look for it.
 "Lemme guess---you can sing.
-Or no---you can do magic tricks and turn jellyfish into gold."
+Or no---you can do magic tricks an' turn jellyfish into gold."

 "Almost," Wales nodded.
 "Except it isn't magic, and gold will be all yours."
-He tapped the silver tech in his temple.
+He tapped the tech in his temple.
 "This is a satellite uplink.
 A *fully functional* satellite uplink," he continued as Uncle Jack opened his mouth.
 "Which means I can spot patches of sea boil with half an hour to spare.
-Maybe a full hour, if the sats are in the right positions.
+Maybe a full hour, if a satellite is in the right positions.
 And *that* means---"

 Uncle Jack said a word that sent Aunt Naggie's hands flying to her mouth.
 "Ain't no such thing," the *Guinevere*'s captain sneered.
 "Not since the war---everyone knows that.
-The sats are all 'crypted and the keys are long gone."
+The sats are all 'crypted an' the keys are long gone."

 "They are indeed encrypted," Wales nodded.
 "But not all of the keys are gone---not quite."